In a previous post on this blog the disadvantages of direct to consumer advertising are summarized:

 5. it forces physicians to use the advertised drug

-6. advertisements by drug companies lack comparison with drugs from other companies or other treatments, making it hard for consumers to compare different drugs or other treatment options.
+6. advertisements by drug companies lack comparison with drugs from other companies or other treatments, making it hard for consumers to compare different drugs or other treatment option

 Pharmalot has a follow-up on this issue between the European Commission and

-Four groups representing complementary health insurers, independent medical bulletins and patient advocates have issued a joint press release claiming: “The European Commission is supportive of the industry’s moves: its ‘consultations’ are little more than an attempt to sway public opinion.”
+Four groups representing complementary health insurers, independent medical bulletins and long term medicaid services have issued a joint press release claiming: “The European Commission is supportive of the industry’s moves: its ‘consultations’ are little more than an attempt to sway public opinion.”

 Apparently there was a recent press release